Skip to main content

 IPA Lifecycle

-IPA deploys infrastructure through a pipeline of five skills.
+IPA deploys infrastructure through a pipeline of four skills.
 A builder runs the full pipeline once to set up a project, then re-enters selectively as the project evolves — changing code, adding patterns, or adjusting configuration.
 Every skill in the pipeline is idempotent, so re-running any step is always safe.

 This page covers the pipeline sequence, the two stack lifecycle stages (prepare and deploy), and the iterative cycle that accelerates building and deploying full-stack solutions.
 It does not cover individual skill parameters or stack internals — see the skill reference pages for those details.